scala/collection-strawman/README.md

 - [Dotty Issue](https://github.com/lampepfl/dotty/issues/818)
 - [Scala Center Proposal](https://github.com/scalacenter/advisoryboard/blob/master/proposals/007-collections.md)

-**Please note that we are currently in the process of moving the implementation to the [scala/scala](https://github.com/scala/scala) repository.
-If you wanted to contribute to the collections, you should wait for the move to be finished and then target your work to the [scala/scala](https://github.com/scala/scala) repository.**
+**The implementation of the collection has been merged to the [scala/scala](https://github.com/scala/scala) repository.
+Contributions should now target the [scala/scala](https://github.com/scala/scala) repository (`2.13.x` branch).
+The current scala/collection-strawman repository is still used as an issue tracker.
+It currently contains the Scalafix migration rules and the `collections-contrib` module.**

 ## Current Status and Roadmap